opoupeney/dfd/source/devguide/angular-expression.rst

 Angular Expressions
 ===================

-Many DreamFace graphical controls use Angular Expressions to define labels or content.
-Whenever you see a value in single quotes, for example 'Button' or when a property requires a *true* or *false* value you can use an :term:`Angular expression`.
+Many DreamFace graphical controls use Angular Expressions to define text, labels or content.
+Whenever you see a value in single quotes, for example 'Text', 'Label' or 'Button' or when a property requires a *true* or *false* value you can use an :term:`Angular expression`.

 Like javascript expressions, Angular expressions can contain any set of literals (text inside single quotes), scope